 NRF has been conducting its annual Valentine's Day consumer spending survey since 2004 to gauge how Americans plan to celebrate this special day with their loved ones.

-U.S. consumers are expected to spend an average $143.56 on Valentine’s Day as 55 percent of the population celebrates this year, an increase from last year’s $136.57, according to NRF’s annual survey conducted by Prosper Insights & Analytics.
+U.S. consumers are expected to spend an average $143.56 on Valentine’s Day as 55 percent of the population celebrates this year, an increase from last year’s $136.57, according to NRF’s annual survey.
 Total spending is expected to reach $19.6 billion, up from $18.2 billion last year.

 - 2017: Consumers plan to spend $18.2 billion on Valentine’s Day